fs-bioinformatics-munich/fs-bioinformatics-munich.github.io/src/content/docs/en/prospectives/why-munich.md

 ## Disadvantages

 - High rents and a challenging housing market
-- Longer commutes possible (courses are spread across multiple sites)
+- Longer commutes possible (courses are spread across multiple sites, see [Living](/en/students/living))

 # Other locations